-The program has impacted on the graduates' life in different aspects including socially, academically, and economically.
+The program has impacted on the graduates' lives in different aspects including socially, academically, and economically.
 The students have gained leadership skills and can now become community leaders and agricultural mentors; they have both practical and theoretical tools in food safety and security and knowledge on how to successfully establish agribusinesses and model farms.
-When they return home, the graduates will easily integrate professionally in both the public and private sector.
+When they return home, the graduates easily integrate professionally in both the public and private sector.

-The next batch of students for the 2020/2021 cohort will leave for Israel once it is determined on when is the most suitable timing.
+The next batch of 50 UoN students for the 2021/2022 cohort will leave for Israel on October 31, 2021.

 The University is proud to partner with AICAT in this hands-on training initiative in Agriculture and Agribusiness.

-The students are acquiring the right mechanized agricultural skills and attitudes that will positively impact the Agricultural sector in Kenya.
+The students are acquiring the mechanized agricultural skills and attitudes that will positively impact the Agricultural sector in Kenya.